mattiatamburrino/Conteggio-del-Denaro/README.md

 2. 🪙 **Enter Coins**: Input the quantity of each type of coin you have.
 3. 💰 **Get the Total**: The program calculates and provides the total cash amount.

 The final total is saved in the **wallet.txt** file for easy reference.

-## Euro Only
+Each entry in this file will be accompanied by the **date of the saving**, allowing you to track changes over time.

+### Supported Currencies

-My program currently operates exclusively with Euro banknotes and coins.
+Currently, the program operates exclusively with Euro banknotes and coins.
 In the future, I plan to introduce support for other major currencies.

-List of supported Currencies:

-- Euro €
+- 💶 **Euro** (€)